-Further details on the numerical algorithm are collected in App.\@ \ref{App:Numerics}.
+Further details on the numerical algorithm are collected in App\@. \ref{App:Numerics}.
 We can define a ``doping" level of the system as the difference between the set density and its value at particle-hole symmetry, i.e.\@, $\Delta n=n-0.5/a^2$.
-For the nearest-neighbour square-lattice dispersion $\epsilon_{\vec{k}}$ here employed, the results at $\pm \Delta n$ only differs in the sign, but not the absolute value, of the Hall conductivity \footnote{Notice that the zero-temperature Hall coefficient, as given by Eq.\@ (\ref{eq:RH_gen}), is $R_H^{(0)}(0)=1/(\left|e\right| n)$ only in the semiclassical regime at low density, where the chemical potential approaches the band edge \cite{Morpurgo-2024}.
+For the nearest-neighbour square-lattice dispersion $\epsilon_{\vec{k}}$ here employed, the results at $\pm \Delta n$ only differ in the sign, but not the absolute value, of the Hall conductivity \footnote{Notice that the zero-temperature Hall coefficient, as given by Eq\@. (\ref{eq:RH_gen}), is $R_H^{(0)}(0)=1/(\left|e\right| n)$ only in the semiclassical regime at low density, where the chemical potential approaches the band edge \cite{Morpurgo-2024}.
 Away from this band-edge limit, $\left|R_H(0)\right|<\left|R_H^{(0)}\right|$.
 This is consistent with the expectation that band-structure effects reduce the Hall constant in the semiclassical approximation \cite{Ong-1991}. }.